ioBroker/ioBroker.mqtt/README.md

 - **Trace output for every message** - Debug outputs.
 - **Send states (ack=true) too** - Normally only the states/commands with ack=false will be sent to partner.
 If this flag is set every state independent from ack will be sent to partner.
 - **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
 In this case topic with "/set" will be used to send non acknowledged commands (ack: false) and topic without "/set" to receive state updates (with ack: true).
 The client will receive sent messages back in this mode.
+- **Interval before send topics by connection** - Pause between connection and when all topics will be sent to client (if activated).
+- **Send interval** - Interval between packets by sending all topics (if activated).
+Used only by once after the connection establishment.

 ### Client settings
 - **URL** - name or ip address of the broker/server.
 Like "localhost".